tlhutch/test-playbooks/docs/test_plans/features/35_ansible_performance.md

 ## Additional Info

-### Permanantly enable setting for YOLO/SLOWYO runs
+### How to enable setting for entire duration of a YOLO/SLOWYO run
 Some settings tests revert settings to defaults, so it is important to make sure the performance data collection is actually enabled when running whole test suite.
 Executing the following commands on a tower host will enable resource profiling (and override any changes to settings via the REST API):